DataResearchLabs/my_test_case_manager/README.md

 4. **Code Snippets**: Or paste in several lines of SQL to copy-paste-run as part of your testing.<br>
 5. **Row Height Limit**:  Note that when using Alt+Enter to increase row height, Excel allows one row to expand up to 29 visible lines of text (I tested); more lines can be present in the row, they just won't be all visible and at some point the cell gets truncated<br>
 6. **Tip 1**: Suggest splitting test details into multiple rows if needed.<br>
-7. **Tip 2**: Note that any formatting you apply to the Status column will be overriden by the conditional formatting (unless you choose the value "i" which has none).
+7. **Tip 2**: Note that any formatting you apply to the Status column will be overridden by the conditional formatting (unless you choose the value "i" which has none).
 <br>